Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 ## Installing Funtoo

 ### The live environment
-Before we can get started with setting up the system, we will need something to set it up with.
+Before you can get started with setting up the system, you will need something to set it up with.
 We will be using a live environment for this purpose.
 My personal choice for this task is [the Gentoo-based SystemRescueCD][sysrescuecd].